 The extract is sold as a pill and can be found online or in health food stores.
 A typical dose is between 60 to 185 milligrams per day.

 Does green coffee extract actually promote weight loss?
 There haven’t been a lot of studies on chlorogenic acids and their effectiveness as weight loss supplements.
-A review of human studies did show that green coffee extract may have the potential to help with weight loss.
+A did show that green coffee extract may have the potential to help with weight loss.
 But the documented effects on weight loss were small, and the studies weren’t long term.
 The studies were also poorly designed.
 So, there isn’t enough evidence to say that the supplements are effective or safe.
 More research is needed.

 Negative side effects for green coffee extract are the same as regular coffee since the extract still contains caffeine.
 Common side effects of caffeine are: